jdrinoca/Finite-Element/README.md

 A 2-D finite element solver and interface.

-By: Joseph Rudick
+By Joseph Rudick

-Date Uploaded: 8/24/2020
+Uploaded on 8/24/2020

 ---